cjstoddard/Hackberry-Pi/README.md

-# Ten things to do with your Hackberry Pi 5
+# Ten things to do with your Hackberry Pi 5 (HPi 5)

-This is a very similar to the article I wrote about the Clockworkpi uConsole and covers a lot of the same territory.
-If you have already read that article, you will find there is overlapping information, that is because both of these devices are very similr in nature and fill the same niche between a smart phone and laptop.

-### 1. Before you get your Hackberry Pi 5
+### 1. Before you get your HPi 5

-Whether you get your HPi 5 from Tidie or Elecrow, it is going to take a week or two to get.
+Whether you get your HPi 5 from Tindie or Elecrow, it is going to take a week or two to get.
 While you are waiting, make sure you have the other things you need to complete the build.
-If you got it from Tindie, it will not come with a Raspberry Pi 5, power supply or batteries.
+If you got it from Tindie, it will not come with a HPi 5, power supply or batteries.
 None of these things is hard to come by.
+Keep in mind, none of the products I link here should be considered best in class, they are simply what I bought and seem to work for me.

 [Raspberry Pi 5, 8GB Model](https://www.adafruit.com/product/5813)